 Otis College of Art and Design expects that all members of the community-students, faculty, instructors, staff, guests, and visitors-should be able to pursue their work and education in an environment free from sexual misconduct, violence, harassment, and intimidation.
-The College does not tolerate sexual misconduct, violence, harassment, or intimidation within the work or academic environment, as defined. below.
+The College does not tolerate sexual misconduct, violence, harassment, or intimidation within the work or academic environment, as defined below.

 Any sexual misconduct that unreasonably interferes with an individual's work or academic performance or creates an intimidating, hostile, offensive, or otherwise adverse working or learning environment, can be a violation of this policy.
-Such examples may include, but are not limited to, the following: sexual harassment, sexual violence, sex or gender-based bullying, hazing, stalking, relationship violence, and failure to provide equal opportunity in admissions, activities, employment, or professional development.
+Such examples may include, but are not limited to, the following: sex-based harassment, sexual violence, sex or gender-based bullying, hazing, stalking, relationship violence, and failure to provide equal opportunity in any program or activity the College operates, including but not limited to admissions, student activities, employment, or professional development.